noelmcloughlin/iot-edge-stepping-stones/mqtt/README.rst

     {'h': 49.61815643310547, 't': 29.33, 'p': 1043.434326171875}
     {'h': 49.139583587646484, 't': 29.33, 'p': 1043.46826171875}

-* On hostB, subscribe to same mqtt weather messages-
+* On hostB, subscribe to the weather messages:

 .. code-block:: bash